toebeann/gib/README.md

 - Takes care of all the annoying stuff like making the run script executable and giving permission to run BepInEx which is where most people give up when installing manually!
+- Implements workarounds for common macOS-specific issues when using BepInEx
 - After installing BepInEx, runs an automated test to check that BepInEx is actually loading when you run the game, so you know that everything is working as it's supposed to!